syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Commands.md

 #### Note

 > Git version requirements - SmartGit uses the selected Git executable for performing both local and remote activities.
-If the bundled Git executable is NOT used, some features in SmartGit may not function correctly.
+> If the bundled Git executable is NOT used, some features in SmartGit may not function correctly.
 > It is recommended that you keep your git executable version up to date to maximize your SmartGit experience.

 ## Git Config

-This tab-set allows you to edit your `.gitconfig` file, which controls a number of standard git settings.
-These settings will be applied as a default across all repositories.
+This tab-set allows you to edit your Global (User) `.gitconfig` file, which controls a number of standard git settings.
+These settings will be applied as a default across all repositories that you work in.
 Please refer to the official [Git config pages](https://git-scm.com/docs/git-config#_configuration_file) for details about each setting.
-However, you can also customize or override these settings at a per-repository level.
-Please refer to [Repository Settings](../Repository/Repository-Settings.md) for further details.

 #### Note
+> - This tab customizes User Git configuration.
+You can also customize or override these settings at a per-repository, System (affecting all users on the local system), and Super (Portable) level.
+>   Please refer to [Repository Settings](../Repository/Repository-Settings.md) for further details about repository-specific git configuration.

-> Advanced Users can also edit the Global and Repository-specific git configuration files directly using the **Repository \| Edit Git Config** menu Option
+> - Advanced Users can also edit the Global and Repository-specific git configuration files directly using the **Repository \| Edit Git Config** menu Option
 >   and then select the **User** or **Repository** option respectively.

-#### Tip - Feature Branch Prefixing
+#### Tips
+> - SmartGit shows the physical file location of each of the User (Global), System, and Super (Portable) git configuration files at the bottom of the **Git Config** tab.
-> For users who use a combination of [**Feature-Flow**](../../DevelopmentProcesses/Feature-Flow.md), [**Git-Flow**](../../DevelopmentProcesses/Git-Flow.md) or [**Git-Flow-Light**](../../DevelopmentProcesses/Git-Flow-Light.md), it is possible to provide a standard branch prefix across all 3 [Development Processes](../../DevelopmentProcesses/index.md) through the following `.gitconfig` setting:
+> - **Feature Branch Prefixing** - For users who use a combination of [**Feature-Flow**](../../DevelopmentProcesses/Feature-Flow.md), [**Git-Flow**](../../DevelopmentProcesses/Git-Flow.md) or [**Git-Flow-Light**](../../DevelopmentProcesses/Git-Flow-Light.md),
+>   it is possible to provide a standard branch prefix across all 3 [Development Processes](../../DevelopmentProcesses/index.md) through the following `.gitconfig` setting:

 ```
 [smartgit "gui"]